Being able to accept credit cards is a crucial part of many businesses.

 What is MOTO?

 This short video will explain what a MOTO merchant is:

 There are some differences for businesses between retail and MOTO.
-The biggest difference is in risk.
+The biggest difference is the risk level.
 An online/MOTO transaction is riskier than an in-person transaction because without the person paying in person, it is harder to detect a fraudulent transaction.

 What type of businesses usually process credit cards over the phone?